PLAN YOUR TRIP TO DOOLIN CAVE

 Remember to allow yourself time to…

-- Explore the farmland nature trail.
-The nature trail is a self-guided walk around the outside of the cave setting, it is 1km in length.
+- Explore the eco-trail.
+The eco-trail is a self-guided walk around the outside of the cave setting, it is 1km in length.

 - Enjoy a delicious seasonal salad, artisanal sandwich, or baked goods, and a cuppa in the Wild at the Cave café.